 Note: If a bolt breaks, continue removal of Vanos from engine.
 Once Vanos is removed remaining bolt in splined shaft can be easily unthreaded (pick tool), left hand thread.

-Take Vanos to oil receptacle and attempt to drain all oil from Vanos (oil pan).
-Tilt Vanos to facilitate drainage of oil from Vanos cylinder covers, inner oil relieve spouts, and outer oil feed access.
+Afterward , take the Vanos to an oil receptacle and attempt to drain all the oil from it (use an oil pan).
+Tilt the Vanos to facilitate the drainage of oil from the cylinder covers, inner oil relief spouts, and outer oil feed access.
+Once drained , lay the Vanos down on a table with the inner side facing up.

 During following seals installation procedure, great care should be taken to not drop and damage Vanos components.
 Perform work over table, so if part is dropped it will fall to table top.
 Vanos cylinder cover gaskets should also not be bent.